paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
 ...and from the buffer we extract the first byte to determine which function to call.
+This will be the integer specified previously.

 ---